 What type of income is eligible for deferral?

-The late-2018 proposed regulations specify that ordinary gains are not eligible and that “only capital gains are eligible for deferral and potential exclusion under section 1400Z-2.”
 In addition, the gain to be deferred must be a gain that would be recognized not later than Dec.
 31, 2026, which is the final date under the law for the deferral of a gain.
-These proposed regulations would also prohibit the deferral of any gain that arises “from a sale or exchange with a related person as defined in section 1400Z-2(e)(2).”
+The regulations would also prohibit the deferral of any gain that arises from a sale or exchange with a related person as defined in section 1400Z-2(e)(2).

 How does a taxpayer elect to defer capital gains invested in a QOF?